primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ### Assessments

-Assessments become due based on the "Date Assessment Due" field (or any field with the id "assessment_due_date") on the Basic Identity form.
+Assessments become due based on the "Date Assessment Due" field (or any field with the id "assessment_due_date") on the **Basic Identity** form.
 This field is not visible by default in Primero, meaning that, unless your system is configured to use the field, you will not see Assessments as tasks in the Tasks view.
-Furthermore, an assessment is considered incomplete if the "Assessment requested on" field (or any field with the id "assessment_requested_on") on the Assessment form has not been filled out.
+Furthermore, an assessment is considered incomplete if the "Assessment requested on" field (or any field with the id "assessment_requested_on") on the **Assessment** form has not been filled out.

 ![](img/image113.png)

 ### Case Plans

-Case plans become due based on the "Date Case Plan Due" field (or any field with the id "case_plan_due_date") on the Assessment form.
+Case plans become due based on the "Date Case Plan Due" field (or any field with the id "case_plan_due_date") on the **Assessment** form.
 Like the "Date Asssessment Due" field, this is also hidden by default, so unless your implementation makes the field visible, you will not see case plans in the Tasks view.
-A case plan is considered complete once the field "Date Case Plan Inititated" on the Case Plan form has been filled out.
+A case plan is considered complete once the field "Date Case Plan Inititated" on the **Case Plan** form has been filled out.

 ![](img/image114.png)

 ### Services

 By default, services become due based on the "Implementation Timeframe" field (or any field with the id "service_response_timeframe") on the Services subform.
 For example, if a service is created on June 2, and the timeframe is set for "Three Days," the service will be considered due on June 5.
 Alternatively, however, depending on how your system is configured, the "Appointment Date" field (or any other field with the id "service_appointment_date") on the service subform may be used as a due date.
-For more information on the service form and its configuration, see the **Services Form** section, or the **Primero Administration and Configuration Guide**.
+For more information on the **Services** form and its configuration, see the **Services Form** section, or the **Primero Administration and Configuration Guide**.

 A service is considered complete once the "Service Implemented On" field (or any field with the id "service_implemented_day_time") on the Services subform is filled out.